 The Canterbury Tales (written c.
 1388-1400 CE) is a medieval literary work by the poet Geoffrey Chaucer (l. c.
 1343-1400 CE) comprised of 24 tales related to a number of literary genres and touching on subjects ranging from fate to God’s will to love, marriage, pride, and death.
-After the opening introduction (known as The General Prologue), each tale is told by one of the characters (eventually 32 in all) who are on pilgrimage to the shrine of St. Thomas a Beckett in Canterbury.
+After the opening introduction (known as The General Prologue), each tale is told by one of the characters (eventually 32 in all) who are on pilgrimage to the shrine of Thomas Becket in Canterbury.

 In The General Prologue, the characters agree to tell two stories going to Canterbury and two coming back to the Tabard Inn at Southwark where they started from, totaling 120 tales.
 If this was Chaucer’s original plan and he never intended to deviate from it, then the piece must be considered unfinished at only 24 tales.
 Some scholars claim, however, that Chaucer did finish the work, based on the tone and subject matter of the last tale and The Retraction appended to the manuscript.